Ashwin2k3/automated-landing-page-builder/README.md

 chmod +x build.sh
 ```

-- you can executable rights by
+- you can check executable rights by

 ```bash
 ls -l